VEZY/MultiScaleTreeGraph.jl/docs/src/the_mtg/mtg_format.md

 Attributes are then declared in their respective columns defined in the header.
 If there is no value for an attribute, it is usually declared as an empty column

 !!! note
     MTGs entered manually on the field are usually done in a spreadsheet software such as MS Excel or Only Office / Open Office / Libre Office Calc.
 Here is an [example spreadsheet](https://github.com/VEZY/MultiScaleTreeGraph.jl/raw/master/test/files/tree3h.xlsx) used on the field.
-We have one with a Macro too.
-Just sent us an email to get one.